April 25, 2025

 images (5)

-“I just want De’Aaron to do whatever’s best for him in the long run,” Vassell said when asked if he thought the 27-year-old star would have the procedure before the season wrapped up.
+Vassell responded, “I just want De’Aaron to do whatever’s best for him in the long run,” when asked if he believed the 27-year-old star will get the procedure prior to the conclusion of the season.

-“It’ll get taken care of soon enough,” he said.
+“It’ll get taken care of soon enough,” he replied.

-“Obviously, we all know this is something he needs to get taken care of,” Vassell said.
-“I’m not here to say what he should or shouldn’t do.
-I just want to make sure he’s good, because when he’s healthy, he’s going to help this team in a big way.”
+“Obviously, we all know this is something he needs to get taken care of,” Vassell stated.
+“I’m not here to advise him on what to do or not do.
+He will be a huge asset to our club when he is healthy, so I just want to make sure he’s okay.”

-Fox, for his part, didn’t dwell too much on the injury publicly.
-“Of course, I’d love to have all five fingers fully functioning instead of taping them together,” he said.
+For his part, Fox kept his thoughts about the injury to himself.
+“Of course, I’d love to have all five fingers fully functioning instead of taping them together,” he replied.
 “But it happened on the second day of training camp, so at that point, you just have to play through it.”

 Devin Vassell gives honest reaction to Spurs' big decision on De'Aaron Fox.